Become the Beast: Exploring Human-Quadruped Locomotion for Exergames: User Study

 \subsubsection{Qualitative Analysis:}

-We analyzed the recorded and transcribed audio data from the discussions during gameplay and the semi-structured interviews using qualitative thematic analysis \cite{terry2017thematic}, following the standard progression of data familiarization, data coding, theme generation, reviewing and refining the themes, and reporting with illustrative quotes \cite{braun2006using}.
+We analyzed the aforementioned gameplay discussions and the post gameplay semi-structured interviews using Reflexive Thematic Analysis (RTA) \cite{braun2006using, braun2019reflecting, byrne2022workedRTA}, following the standard progression of data familiarization, data coding, theme generation, reviewing and refining the themes, and reporting with illustrative quotes \cite{braun2006using}.
 The transcripts were analyzed using inductive coding, without a predefined codebook.
-All the data were collected, transcribed, coded, grouped, and refined into themes by the first author, informed by the author's first-hand interaction with the participants in the role of the user study facilitator.
+Reflexive TA was selected over other approaches, such as codebook TA or coding reliability TA, because it provides the interpretive flexibility necessary for deep contextual analysis \cite{braun2019reflecting}.
+Following standard RTA guidance, our data coding and analysis were performed by a single author to ensure a deeply reflexive, continuous, and unified interpretation of the qualitative data \cite{braun2019reflecting}.